WebDevLuke/OrionBP/README.md

 ## What is Orion Framework?
 Orion is a mobile-first HTML/CSS/JS framework.
 It's a simple, easy to use and quick way of getting your responsive web project off the ground.

+- **ITCSS Powered** - Orion uses the popular ITCSS methodology to organise its SASS and includes many useful object and utility classes out of the box.
-- **SASS Powered** - Enter the max width, number of columns, gutter and padding of a grid system of your choice and SASS will automatically generate all the CSS classes and media query mixins for you.
+- **Easily Configurable Grid System** - Enter the max width, number of columns, gutter and padding of a grid system of your choice and SASS will automatically generate all the CSS classes and media query mixins for you.
 - **Share Breakpoints** - Manage your media query breakpoints in one file which then automatically filter into both the SASS framework and JS.
 - **Build with Gulp** - Orion comes with pre-built Gulp tasks allowing you to compress and concatenate your CSS, JS and image assets automatically.